 - released in compliance with a court order, such as a subpoena

-William J. Roberts, partner at Shipman & Goodwin LLP, says that many of the FERPA violations he has seen involve school-based health centers.
+William J. Roberts, a partner at Shipman & Goodwin LLP, says that many of the FERPA violations he has seen involve school-based health centers.

 When a public school teams up with a healthcare provider to run a school-based health center, “schools often struggle with knowing which data can be sent by which party and for what purpose,” he says.
 The confusion increases “particularly when both HIPAA and FERPA may be at play in the arrangement”.

-Mike Robinson, former registered civil rights lobbyist, has similar experiences.
+Mike Robinson, a former registered civil rights lobbyist, has similar experiences.
 The sharing of GPA’s with outside entities is “one of the biggest and most common violations…It’s a huge infringement on the student’s privacy and often these lists [of students and their grades]…are created and sent off with little regard to the privacy act”.

 Schools are responsible for ensuring that their third-party vendors comply with FERPA, so a school is held accountable if their vendor intentionally or unintentionally misuses or misplaces student information.